mihirpathak97/mindkraft_org/README.md

 ## Note

 This project was written by me when I did not fully understrand the workings of the web development world.
-Looking back at this code I sometimes have a good laugh.
+Looking back at this code I sometimes have a good laugh :laughing:.

 ## Install